- About this policy

 Supporter research and analysis

-When you purchase an item from one of our charity shops or our online shop, we will collect certain information from you – including your name, address, phone number, email address, Gift Aid status, marketing preferences, and payment details – so that we can process your purchase or contact you if we have any queries regarding your purchase.
+When you purchase an item from one of our charity shops or our online shop, or make a donation, we will collect certain information from you – including your name, address, phone number, email address, Gift Aid information, marketing preferences, and payment details – so that we can process your purchase or contact you if we have any queries regarding your purchase, or donation.